pklauzinski/payload/README.md

   - `method` - $origin `data-method` or `method` attribute; HTTP method to use in API call (default: `'get'`)
   - `cacheRequest` - $origin `data-cache-request` attribute; if `true` flag XHR request to be cached
   - `cacheResponse` - $origin `data-cache-response` attribute; if `true` use cached response from Payload.js
-  - `cacheView` - $origin `data-cache-view` attribute; if `true` used cached view from Payload.js instead of rerendering the HTML, and skip performing API calls
   - `type` - jquery XHR request type (default: `'json'`)
   - `selector` - $origin `data-selector` attribute; jQuery selector for the API $target that a template will be loaded into
   - `template` - $origin "data-template" attribute; name of the Handlebars template to load into the location specified by `data-selector` (overrides `data-partial` if also set)